TheSaturdayThing/shapeoko_arduino/Grbl/README.md

   - Download the Grbl source code ZIP file from github
   - Unpack the zip file.
   - Copy the 'grbl' directory from the 'master-grbl' folder into your Arduino sketchbook's 'libraries' directory.
-- Make required machine customizations to the library copy of config.h
+- Make required machine customizations to the library copy of 'config.h'
   - Change CPU pin map and default settings from "DEFAULTS_GENERIC" to "DEFAULTS_X_CARVE_500MM"
-- Update the library copy of defaults.h file if required
+  - By default, "#define VARIABLE_SPINDLE" enables PWM spindle control, which affects pins defined in 'cpu_map.h'
+    - X limit input: Use Arduino pin D9
+    - Y limit input: Use Arduino pin D10.
-  - By default PWM spindle control is enabled, so Z limit will be on pin D12 instead of D11.
+    - Z limit input: if PWM spindle control is enabled, use Arduino pin D12 instead of D11
-  - X limit is still on D9, Y limit is still on D10
 - Launch the Arduino IDE and verify that 'grbl' is shown under "Sketch -> Include Library -> Contributed libraries"
 - Open the example sketch "File -> Examples -> grbl -> GrblUpload"
 - Connect to the Arduino and run the sketch to compile and upload Grbl to the Arduino.